 While the project has been stalled for over a decade, the Ivanpah Valley proposed airport site, which Clark County purchased land for over a decade ago, it’s making progress.

 The site, which is 6,500 acres located thirty miles south of Las Vegas between Jean and Primm, will be where the new airport is built.

-To allow for the continued growth of air travel in Southern Nevada, Clark County has bought approximately 6,000 acres of land from the Bureau of Land Management.
-The Ivanpah Valley site was chosen for airport expansion as it has good terrain for flight and terminal facilities, available land, and good access.
+The Ivanpah Valley site was chosen for Las Vegas airport expansion as it has even terrain for flight and terminal facilities, available land, and good access.

-The California–Nevada Interstate Maglev project is proposing the construction of a 269–mile train line from Las Vegas to Anaheim, California, which would run through Primm and the new airport.
-The project could expand well beyond Vegas with plans to extend the line to Salt Lake, Denver, and Phoenix.
+The Brightline West project is proposing the construction of a 190-mile high-speed train line from Victor Valley California to Las Vegas, which would run through Primm and the new airport.

-The top speed of this train would be over 300 miles per hour.
-Several other rail options are being considered as the total cost of the California–Nevada Interstate Maglev project could exceed $40 billion.
+The top speed of this train would be over 200 miles per hour.
+Several other rail options are being considered as the total cost of the Brightline West project could exceed $7 billion.

-The proposed Ivanpah Valley Airport undoubtedly enhance Primm's status as a major destination between Southern California and Las Vegas.
-If construction moves forward, it would bring tremendous growth to the area in the coming years.
+If construction moves forward, it would bring tremendous growth to the Primm area in the coming years.

 You can view a slideshow from the Clark County Department of Aviation on the project planning and map of the proposed site location here.